 - Recognize that you don’t have to create all the content yourself by sharing posts from others on your own profiles.

 6. Not taking advantage of internal marketing

-Gather as much information as you can from everyone on your staff so that the content (at least in a broad sense) can be strengthened by all your players.
+Gather as much information as you can from everyone on your staff so that all your players can strengthen the content (at least in a broad sense).
 Pulizzi cites the example of the HR outfit Kelly Services, which has their sales team publish content through their personal LinkedIn profiles.

 A winning strategy

 With content marketing, know what to do by knowing what not to do.
 Don’t forget to identify your audience, establish clear goals, use brand evangelism to your advantage, choose the most appropriate metrics to measure results, actively engage, and market first within your organization.
 Your website also needs a robust and highly scalable cloud hosting solution as you build your business.
 Atlantic.Net is an industry-leading provider of many hosting solutions, including managed and dedicated hosting options and popular one-click applications like cPanel hosting and October CMS cloud hosting; we also provide HIPAA WordPress hosting services.

 By Moazzam Adnan; comic words by Kent Roberts, and art by Leena Cruz.